 Calpe is a very touristic city with all kind of facilities and very crowded in summer.
 The surroundings of Calpe offer many different activities such as hiking, trail running, diving, kayaking, sailing and even sport climbing (single pitches).
 The single pitch sport climbing routes can be found in Sierra de Toix, a mountain ridge next to Calpe.
 It also offers nice views and has a wide range of climbing grades.

-The north face has climbing restrictions due to bird nesting from the of 1st April to the 31st of June.
-Although the south face has no climbing restrictions, it can be very annoying to climb there during the nesting period as seagulls often bother and attack climbers when they pass near nests.
+The North-Northwest face has climbing regulations due to bird nesting from April 1st to June 30th.
+Although the South face has no climbing regulations, it can be very annoying to climb there during the nesting period as seagulls often bother and attack climbers when they pass near nests.